About The Food & Drink Forum

 Since its establishment in 1998, The Food and Drink Forum Ltd has built a strong reputation for supporting and developing successful food enterprises as well as representing the industry at a local, regional and national level.

-The Forum is led by an industry Board sourced from businesses, academic institutions and other key bodies involved in food and drink manufacturing and its supply-chains.
+Site operator, The Food and Drink Forum is led by an industry Board sourced from businesses, academic institutions and other key bodies involved in food and drink manufacturing and its supply-chains.
 They strive to always ensure the Forum’s services and funded support are reflective of businesses’ needs.
 Working with national funding bodies, local and regional economic development agencies, local councils and, most importantly, the businesses within the sector, the Forum continues to stimulate and support the sustainable development of the industry.
 Key projects the Forum has delivered include:

 - The first public/private food park in England (Southglade Food Park) was opened in 2005 by Nottingham City Council to provide food manufacturers with modern food grade premises and easy access to business support.
 This uniquely successful £5m project and the Forum’s onsite food technical and specialist business support has enabled start-up and SMEs to build their businesses in confidence.
 The success of the project led to the development of Phase 2 in 2015, which with an additional twelve units makes Southglade Food Park one of the largest purpose-built food parks in the UK.